mo-ameenx0/pasyncio/README.md

 # Pretty Asyncio
-Pretty Asyncio is a library with a goal to ease the usage of the built in `asyncio` library by providing simple python decorators. `pasyncio` don't add new features to the existing library but only provides a simpler way to use `asyncio` library.
+Pretty Asyncio goal is to ease the usage of the built in `asyncio` library by providing simple python decorators. `pasyncio` doesn't add new features to the existing library but only provides a simpler way to use `asyncio` library.

 ## Hello World